osvaldosilitonga/Clinic-Reservation/README.md

 - **`/clinic`:** This directory contains the source code of the Clinic Consultation Scheduling System.

-  - **`/router`:** The router folder houses the routing configuration for the API.
-Here, you'll find files defining the routes, middleware, and any additional routing-related components.

   - **`/controllers`:** Management of the REST interface to the business logic.

   - **`/services`:** Business Logic implementation.